 Of the countries examined in this study, Italy had the highest ET intake and the U.S. had the lowest, so 1.1 mg to 4.6 mg is a reasonable range for appropriate ET consumption.

 In general, MitoPrime is to be dosed at least 5 milligrams per day, which is what’s in the mushroom supplement linked below.
-However, because it’s accumulated, a “loading” dosage of more — such as 15-30 milligrams per day, especially when it’s needed immediately.
+However, because it’s accumulated, a “loading” dosage of more — such as 15-30 milligrams per day — can be strategically utilized, especially when it’s needed immediately.

 How much MitoPrime is too much?

 The answer to this question is even more uncertain than the previous one – so far, no research team has published findings of ET toxicity in animal studies.

 Safety trials of ET have given astronomically doses as large as 1,500 milligrams and 1,600 milligrams ET per kilogram of body weight per day to rodents, without any significant rise in mortality.